Noise-induced hearing loss: Among musicians

 Musicians, from classical orchestras to rock groups, are exposed to high decibel ranges.
 Some rock musicians experience noise-induced hearing loss from their music, and some studies have found that "symphonic musicians suffer from hearing impairment and that the impairment might be ascribed to symphonic music."

-In terms of the population of musicians, usually the rates of hearing disorders is lower than other occupational groups.
+In terms of the population of musicians, usually the rates of hearing disorders are lower than those of other occupational groups.
 However, many exposure scenarios can be considered a risk of hearing disorders, and many individuals are negatively impacted by tinnitus and other hearing problems.
 While some population studies have shown that the risk for hearing loss increases as music exposure increases, other studies found little to no correlation between the two.
 Experts at the 2006 "Noise-Induced Hearing Loss in Children at Work and Play" Conference agreed that further research into this field was still required before making a broad generalization about music-induced hearing loss.

 Given the extensive research suggesting that industrial noise exposure can cause sensorineural hearing loss, a link between hearing loss and music exposures of similar level and duration to industrial noise seems highly plausible.
 Determining which individuals or groups are at risk for such exposures may be a difficult task.
 Despite concerns about the proliferation of personal music players, there is only scarce evidence supporting their impact on hearing loss, and some small-sample studies suggest that only a fraction of users are affected.
 People from ages to 6–19 have an approximately 15% rate of hearing loss.
 Recommendations for musicians to protect their hearing were released in 2015 by NIOSH.
 The recommendations emphasized education of musicians and those who work in or around the music industry.
 Annual hearing assessments were also recommended to monitor thresholds, as were sound level assessments to help determine the amount of time musicians and related professionals should spend in that environment.
 Hearing protection was also recommended, and the authors of the NIOSH recommendations further suggested that musicians consider custom earplugs as a way to combat NIHL.